ammarrna/EMR_Airflow_ETL_ImmigrationData/README.md

 ##### dags/transform
 This folder contains sample transformation scala code which transforms the movielens data files from csv to parquet.

-#####  dags/movielens_dag.py
-This script contains the code for the DAG definition.
-It basically defines the Airflow pipeline.

 ### License
 This library is licensed under the Apache 2.0 License.